Getting a-Round Guarantees: Floating-Point Attacks on Certified Robustness: Abstract

 \section{Abstract}

-Adversarial examples pose a security risk as they can alter {decisions} of a machine learning classifier through slight {input} perturbations.
-Certified robustness has been proposed as a mitigation where given an input $x$, a classifier returns a prediction and a radius with a provable guarantee that any perturbation to $x$ within this radius (\eg under the $L_2$ norm) will not alter the classifier's prediction.
+Adversarial examples pose a security risk as they can alter decisions of a machine learning classifier through slight input perturbations.
+Certified robustness has been proposed as a mitigation where given an input $\mathbf{x}$, a classifier returns a prediction and a certified radius $R$ with a provable guarantee that any perturbation to $\mathbf{x}$ with $R$-bounded norm will not alter the classifier's prediction.
 In this work, we show that these guarantees can be invalidated due to limitations of floating-point representation that cause rounding errors.
-We design a rounding search method that can efficiently exploit this vulnerability to find adversarial examples within the certified radius.
-We show that the attack can be carried out against several linear classifiers that have exact certifiable guarantees and against neural networks with ReLU activations that have conservative certifiable guarantees.
-Our experiments demonstrate attack success rates over 50\% on random linear classifiers, up to 23.24\% on the MNIST dataset for linear SVM, and up to 15.83\% on the MNIST dataset for a neural network whose certified radius was {given} by a verifier based on mixed integer programming.
-Finally, as a mitigation, we advocate the use of rounded interval arithmetic to account for rounding errors.
+We design a rounding search method that can efficiently exploit this vulnerability to find adversarial examples against state-of-the-art certifications in two threat models, that differ in how the norm of the perturbation is computed.
+We show that the attack can be carried out against linear classifiers that have exact certifiable guarantees and against neural networks that have conservative certifications.
+In the weak threat model, our experiments demonstrate attack success rates over 50\% on random linear classifiers, up to 23\% on the MNIST dataset for linear SVM, and up to 15\% for a neural network.
+In the strong threat model, the success rates are lower but positive.
+The floating-point errors exploited by our attacks can range from small to large (e.g., $10^{-13}$ to $10^{3}$) --- showing that even negligible errors can be systematically exploited to invalidate guarantees provided by certified robustness.
+Finally, we propose a formal mitigation approach based on rounded interval arithmetic, encouraging future implementations of robustness certificates to account for limitations of modern computing architecture to provide sound certifiable guarantees.